Ultimate Sicily Itinerary – From 3 to 10 days, up to 2 weeks

 I have written this ultimate guide to one week in Sicily where you can see day-by-day plans with an itinerary map based on your type of holiday (beaches, families, couples, adventurous trip).
 It’s a great reference with maps and photos.

 The number of things you can actually see and do in Sicily in 10 days will surprise you.

 The most important thing is that you plan your itinerary in advance, to avoid wasting any time.

-You can decide to rent a car in Italy, for more flexibility, or use only trains and busses, for more peace of mind.
+You can decide to rent a vehicle in Italy, for more flexibility, or use only trains and busses, for more peace of mind.

-Change your accommodation every day or so, to see more (active, however, tiring experience) or split your stay between 3/4 locations to have more of a relaxed adventure, still experiencing a lot of Sicily.
+Change your accommodation every day or so, to see more (active, however, tiring experience) or split your stay between 3/4 locations to have more of a relaxed adventure, still experiencing a lot.

 Or why not spend the whole holiday sunbathing on the most beautiful and unique Sicilian beaches?

-In this 10-day itinerary of Sicily, you can visit some of the most iconic destinations using public transportation.
-I have started this journey from Palermo, however, being a loop, you can easily adapt it and start it from Taormina (connected by bus to the Catania Airport).
+In this 10-day itinerary, you can visit some of the most iconic places using public transportation.
+I have started this journey from Palermo, however, being a loop, you can easily adapt it and start it from Taormina (connected by bus to the Airport).

 Based on my experience, I have organised another 4 options for an itinerary of ten days in Sicily with a daily plan to get the most out of it, with or without a car.

 In two weeks, you can comfortably explore both sides of the island, the west and the east.